MichaelCurrin/tweet-gh-actions-py/README.md

 </div>

+Customize the secrets on GitHub as per the [docs](/docs).

+Then run the workflow on GitHub to post a tweet using text that you enter.

-Then customize such with your own logic.
+You can customize this project with your own logic.
 Such as to generate a random message, based on a text file of possible messages.

-You can make the workflow run daily by setting up a [Schedule](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.html#trigger-on-a-schedule) trigger.
+You could make the workflow run daily by setting up a [Schedule](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.html#trigger-on-a-schedule) trigger.

 ## Sample usage